warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 If you forget the password, you'll have to reset the account and create a new kB, which will erase both the old kB and the data it was protecting.
 This is a necessary consequence of properly protecting kB with the password: if there were any other way for **you** to recover the data without the password, then a bad guy could do the same thing.

-"kB" is a "root" key: each application will get a distinct derivative key for their own class-B data.
+"kB" is a "root" key: each application (like Sync) will get a distinct derivative key for their own class-B data.
 That way each application gets its own encryption key, so they won't be able to decrypt data that was meant for a different application.
 Sync is the only application we have so far, but we may add more in the future.

 ### Keeping your secrets safe

 To make sure your class-B data really is tied to your password, we must avoid ever letting the server figure out your password.
 The first line of defense is that the server is never told your raw password: you must prove that you know the password, but that's not the same thing as revealing it.
 The client sends a hashed form of the password instead.

-The second line of defense is that the protocol uses "key-stretching" on the password before sending anything to the server, to make it hard for the compromised server to even attempt to guess your password.
+The second line of defense is that the protocol uses "key-stretching" on the password before sending anything to the server, to make it hard for a compromised server to even attempt to guess your password.
 This stretching is pretty lightweight (1000 rounds of [PBKDF2-SHA256](https://tools.ietf.org/html/rfc2898#section-5.2)), but only needs to protect against the attacker who gets to see the stretched password in-flight (either because they compromised the server, or they've somehow broken TLS).

 Finally, the data stored on the server is stretched even further, to make a static compromise of the server's database less useful to an attacker.
 This uses the "[scrypt](http://www.tarsnap.com/scrypt.html)" algorithm, with parameters of (N=64k, r=8, p=1).
 At these settings, scrypt takes 64MB of memory, and about a second of CPU time.